LumaPictures/pymel/maintenance/README.md

 ## 7) Build Docs

+  - WARNING: When I last attempted to build the docs on windows, the inheritance graphs were not generated properly, despite the fact that graphviz was installed, and the proper executable path was passed into `docs.build(graphviz_dot=...)`.
+As a result, I just ended up building the docs on Linux, where the graphs were generated correctly.
+Would like to track down why this isn't working on Windows at some point, but may just keep building the docs on Linux for now...

   - if you need to rebuild all the examples, delete `pymel/cache/mayaCmdsExamples.zip`.
     Be warned that the next step will cause your computer to freak out and possibly crash as it runs all of the examples from the Autodesk docs.